 According to the American Kennel Club, head tilting isn’t a behavior that is unique to the German Shepherd breed.
-However, we seem to notice it more frequently on this breed than others.
+However, we seem to notice it more frequently in this breed than in others.
 There are a few reasons why German Shepherds specifically tilt their heads when you’re talking to them.

 1. They Are Finding the Source of the Sound

 Sound is the most common reason for head tilts in dogs.
 German Shepherds actually have a better sense of hearing than most other dog breeds.
 When they concentrate, they tilt their heads to scope out where exactly a specific sound is coming from so that they can hear it perfectly.